-Price Based Alcoholic Beverage Tax - The current alcoholic beverage tax is a volume based tax.
+Price-Based Alcoholic Beverage Tax - The current alcoholic beverage tax is a volume based tax.
 Growth in tax revenue is tied, therefore, to increases in consumption and not increases in price.
 As an alternative to the current tax base, the alcoholic beverage tax could be converted to a price-based tax.
-The rate could be either fixed or varied based on an item's alcoholic content.
-The price used could be at the manufacturing, wholesale, or retail level.
+The rate could

 Indexed Alcoholic Beverage Tax - Another option would be to index the current alcoholic beverage tax rate based on general price increases or a percentage increase in alcoholic beverage prices.
-For example, alcoholic beverage taxes could be annually adjusted by the percentage change in the Consumer Price Index (CPI).
+For example, alcoholic beverage taxes could be annually adjusted by the percentage change in the Consumer Price Index.
 This would allow taxes to be adjusted for inflation.